floft/linux-control/README.md

  * Wait a few hours for it to deploy.
  * If you make changes to DialogFlow, then you'll want to submit another alpha release to update it.
+ * Open the opt-in link on your phone, e.g. in Firefox.
+However, if you just click "Send to device" it'll probably ask you to try it but will then say "Sorry, I couldn't find that."
+You need to first open it in Google Assistant, which in Firefox can be done by clicking the little android icon in the address bar.
+Then scroll down to the alpha test message and click "I'm in."
+At that point you should be able to use the alpha release, e.g. by saying "talk to linux control" in the Google Assistant.

 ## Raspberry Pi Setup
 For this example, I'll be showing how to set it up on a Raspberry Pi running